Photos by Paul Baker, Stadium Journey

 Final Thoughts

 The Bright-Landry Hockey Center, while a fine facility in its own right, comes up short when compared to the other Beanpot arenas around Boston.
-It doesn’t have the history of Matthews Arena, the size of Conte Forum, or the shiny newness of Agganis Arena.
-The smallest of the Beanpot rinks reflects the university’s attitude towards the team.
-Hockey is just not the priority at Harvard that it is at the other schools.
+It doesn’t have the history of Matthews Arena, the size of Conte Forum or the modern amenities of Agganis Arena.
 Still, the Bright-Landry Center is a nice place to catch a hockey game and a worthy Stadium Journey.